JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 4.2: Staffing and training principles for donation sessions

-A consultant with responsibility for the donors in consultation with nursing and operational managers should ensure that there are adequate staffing levels and that staff are properly trained.
+A consultant with responsibility for blood and component donors, in consultation with nursing and operational managers, should ensure that there are adequate staffing levels and that staff are properly trained.
 This consultant may delegate day-to-day clinical responsibility to appropriately trained clinical staff.
-When donors are undergoing leucapheresis procedures (e.g. granulocyte, lymphocyte and peripheral blood progenitor cell collections) a suitably trained doctor must be immediately available to attend to the donor.

 The consultant, in consultation with the nurse manager, must ensure that there is an appropriate staffing level and skill mix to ensure donor safety and adequate monitoring of the equipment in use.
-They must ensure that, as a minimum requirement, all healthcare professionals involved with component procedures receive basic life-support training annually.
+They must ensure that, as a minimum requirement, all healthcare professionals involved with component donation receive annual basic life-support training.